dblume/song-deduper/README.md

 The third one starts with "1.00 0.67" meaning it's a dupe of the first one, and only a near match for the second one.

 The truth is, the second file was a close enough match to delete too.

+If you made a file full of pathnames to songs to delete, you can send it to song\_deduper to remove them and to remove them from the database (so you don't have to rebuild it from scratch).

+    ./song_deduper.py --deletefile pathnames_to_songs_to_delete.txt

 ## Getting Started